 Hi!
 Hannah here.
-Since this is our first recipe post on Daisy Farm Crafts, I wanted to take a minute and explain a little bit about this new project.
+Since this is our first recipe post on Daisy Farm Kitchen, I wanted to take a minute and explain a little bit about this new project.

 If you’ve been here before, you’ll know that for the past year my mom (and sometimes me) have used this blog to share patterns for the crochet projects we’ve been making.
 My mom first started sharing her crochet a few years ago on Instagram after reading an article about the importance of being a contributor to social media instead of just a consumer, so she decided to create an account for my little sisters to start sharing.

 Around the same time, my husband and I were officially diagnosed with infertility and she decided to focus most of her crochet on making baby blankets and embraced the Field of Dreams mantra in the hopes that maybe one of them might be the lucky blanket to welcome her first grandchild.